sustainlab-group/sustainbench/docs/datasets/sdg2/field_delineation.md

 ```
 where "TP" denotes True Positive, "FP" denotes False Positive, and "FN" denotes False Negative.
 As discussed in [[1]](#references), the Dice score Equation has been widely used in image segmentation tasks and is often argued to be a better metric than accuracy when class imbalance between boundary and non-boundary pixels exists.

+## Baseline Model
+Documentations about the baseline model be found [here](https://github.com/sustainlab-group/ParcelDelineation).

 ## Download